 Arrival to GNS Surgery Center on the day of Surgery

-The patient will call us upon arrival.
-We meet you outside in the hallway, take your temperature, and go over Covid screening questions.
+The patient will call us upon arrival, and we will meet you outside in the hallway.

 We will contact your family member or friend via telephone upon completion of your recovery and will provide them with your instructions for discharge.
 After discharge instructions have been given, you will be taken to your family member/friends car to go home.